ithaka/PEP/docs/index.md

 Admins cannot change a password.
 JSTOR Labs can change passwords either remotely or if a device is mailed to us.

 ### Configure drives
 A 128G USB drive should be sufficient for this process.
+USB3 is preferred, but USB2 should also work, slowly.

 To configure a new drive:

 * Use the drive dropdown to choose a device to copy to, then click Select.
 * Make selections for which disciplines to include in the drive.
 You will see an indication of storage required for the device you are configuring.
-* On the next page, enter a name for your device, then click Export.
+* Wait for the indices (and content if applicable) to export.
+This may take minutes or hours.

 The main Admin page will display the devices you have configured from your NUC drive.